Quantization of symplectic fibrations and canonical metrics: Introduction

+where $fs\in\cinf(X,L)$ is the multiplication of $s\in\HH\subset\cinf(X,L)$ by $f$ and $P:\cinf(X,L)\to\HH$ denotes the orthogonal projection with respect to \eqref{L2}.
+In this context, one usually introduces a \emph{quantum number} $p\in\N$, and considers the quantization of the symplectic manifold $(X,p\,\om)$ for any $p\in\N$, which is prequantized by the $p$-th tensor power $L^p:=L^{\otimes p}$ endowed with the induced Hermitian metric.
+The integer $p\in\N$ can be thought as inversely proportional to the Planck constant $\hbar$, and the limiting regime when $p$ tends to infinity is called the \emph{semi-classical limit}.

-In this paper, we will consider a more general type of semi-classical limit, aimed at the description of quantum-classical hybrids, as considered for instance in \cite{Elz12}.
-In this context, one only quantizes some specified degrees of freedom, while keeping the others classical.
-At the fully classical level, this separation of degrees of freedom is described by a \emph{symplectic fibration} $\pi:(M,\om^M)\to (X,\om)$, where $(X,\om)$ is a compact quantizable symplectic manifold and $M$ is a compact manifold endowed with a closed $2$-form $\om^M$ which restricts to a quantizable symplectic form in each fibre.
-Assume now that both manifolds admit integrable complex structures compatible with all the data.
-Let $\nu_\pi$ be a volume form in the fibres of $\pi:M\to X$ depending smoothly on the base, let $(\cL,h^{\cL})$ be a holomorphic Hermitian line bundle over $M$ prequantizing the fibres of $\pi:(M,\om^M)\to (X,\om)$, and assume that the dimension of the space of quantum states associated with $(\pi^{-1}(x),\om^M|_{\pi^{-1}(x)})$ does not depend on $x\in X$.
+Let us now consider a \emph{symplectic fibration} $\pi:(M,\om^M)\to (X,\om)$, where $(X,\om)$ is a compact quantizable symplectic manifold and $M$ is a compact manifold endowed with a closed $2$-form $\om^M$ which restricts to a quantizable symplectic form in each fibre.
+Assume now that both manifolds admit integrable complex structures compatible with all the data, let $\nu_\pi$ be a volume form in the fibres of $\pi:M\to X$ depending smoothly on the base and let $(\cL,h^{\cL})$ be a holomorphic Hermitian line bundle over $M$ prequantizing the fibres of $\pi:(M,\om^M)\to (X,\om)$.
+Up to replacing $\om^M$ by $r\,\om^M$ and $\cL$ by $\cL^r$ for $r\in\N$ large enough, we can also assume that the dimension of the space of quantum states associated with $(\pi^{-1}(x),\om^M|_{\pi^{-1}(x)})$ does not depend on $x\in X$.
 We then get an induced holomorphic Hermitian vector bundle $(E,h^E)$ over $(X,\om)$, called the \emph{quantum-classical hybrid} associated with $\pi:(M,\om^M)\to (X,\om)$, whose fibre over any $x\in X$ is given by

 and whose Hermitian metric $h^E$ at $x\in X$ is given for any $s_1,\,s_2\in E_x$ by